twinstar6980/Twinning.Documentation/english/installation.md

 	> @ `Windows` \
 	> Either double-click `launch.cmd` directly to run it, or drag and drop the file object onto it and release it.

-The bundle package also contains install package for `Shell GUI`, `Windows Explorer Extension` modules, please refer below to install them manually if you need them.
+The bundle package also contains installion package for `Shell GUI`, `Forwarder` modules, please refer below to install them manually if you need them.

 ## Install `Core`

-Core, which is responsible for the implementation of internal functions.
+Core, responsible for the implementation of internal functions.

 This is a required installation and is distributed as a dynamic library.